Redfield College (New South Wales): Mentoring

 Each student is allocated a personal mentor, formerly known as a "tutor" within the school, who meets the student regularly (ideally fortnightly) to check on the student's advancement academically, socially, spiritually, etc. The mentor tends to guide the same student over a period of years, and meets with the parents of the student each term.
 This system is the same across all the Schools of The PARED Foundation.

 Chaplaincy

-Redfield College is an independent school.
+College is an independent school.
 The Chaplains at the college are priests of Opus Dei, a personal prelature of the Catholic Church.
 Redfield offers daily mass and the Sacrament of Reconciliation to students, parents and teachers as well as other faith-based practises of the Catholic Church.
 The current chaplains at the college are Fr Phil Elias (Class of 2000) and Fr Frank Garcia.

 As of 2023, there have been 11 Redfield Old Boys ordained to the priesthood, including Diocesan, Franciscan, Dominican and Opus Dei priests.